Canha, Plummer help Mets to 5-4 comeback win over Brewers - WHIZ News

 One out later, pinch-runner Starling Marte scored from third on Nick Plummer’s RBI groundout when Tellez threw to second and got the force this time.

-Hunter Renfroe singled to start the ninth against closer Edwin Díaz.
-One out later, pinch-hitter Tyrone Taylor looped a double to shallow right field and Renfroe tried to score all the way from first.
+Hunter Renfroe singled to start the ninth against Mets closer Edwin Díaz.
+After a strikeout, pinch-hitter Tyrone Taylor looped a soft double into shallow right field and Renfroe tried to score all the way from first.

 Plummer tracked down the ball at the low retaining wall and made a one-hop throw to first baseman Pete Alonso, who relayed to catcher Tomás Nido in time for him to tag Renfroe in the face as he slid by.

 Yelich hit a leadoff homer in a four-run fourth for the Brewers that included Omar Narváez’s two-run single.
-Milwaukee dropped two of three in the series and has lost 10 of 12 overall.
+Milwaukee lost two of three in the series and has dropped 10 of 12 overall.

 TRAINER’S ROOM

-Mets: Marte (bruised right forearm) was out of the starting lineup after getting hit by a pitch Wednesday night.
-He said he should be back Friday. … RHP Max Scherzer threw 50 pitches in a simulated game at Citi Field as he recovers from a left oblique strain.
-If he keeps feeling good, the three-time Cy Young Award winner plans to make a minor league rehab start next Tuesday — and it’s at least possible he could return to the Mets after that. … C James McCann (left hamate fracture) went 0 for 4 with three strikeouts for Double-A Binghamton in his first rehab game.
+Mets: 3B Eduardo Escobar was unavailable.
+“Non-workplace event, is the way they put it,” Showalter said.
+“We’ll see how he is tomorrow.
+That’s all I can really say, legally.” … Marte (bruised right forearm) was out of the starting lineup after getting hit by a pitch Wednesday night.
+He said he should be back Friday. … RHP Max Scherzer threw 50 pitches in a simulated game as he recovers from a left oblique strain.
+If he keeps feeling good, the three-time Cy Young Award winner plans to make a minor league rehab start next Tuesday — and it’s at least possible he could return to the Mets after that. … C James McCann (left hamate fracture) went 0 for 4 with three strikeouts and caught six innings for Double-A Binghamton in his first rehab game.

 BABY ON BOARD